smeredith/smeredith.github.io/_drafts/data-structure-disjoint-sets.md

 We can use disjoint sets to answer the question, "Given a graph, how many disconnected subgraphs does it contain?"

 Simply iterate each edge, add both connected vertices to the data structure, then count the number of sets.
-To do this, your implementation would need to track the number of sets, decrementing it each time a union is performed, and providing an interface to retrieve the count.
+To do this, your implementation could track the number of sets, decrementing it each time a union is performed, and provide a member function to retrieve the count.
+Or you could use it as-is and call `findSet()` iteratively after adding the vertices and then count the number of unique representatives it returns.

 ### Detecting a Cycle

-We can use disjoint sets to answer the question, "Given a graph, are there any cycles?"
+We can use disjoint sets to answer the general question, "Given a graph, are there any cycles?"
-This is how Kruskal's algorithm uses it.
+This is similar to how Kruskal's algorithm uses it.

 Again, iterate each edge in the graph.
 We call `findSet()` for each of the two vertices of the edges.